 There are a number of vegan baby formulas on the American baby formula market, but the safety, nutritional value and palatability of this type of baby formula is somewhat controversial.
-Most are soy-based with a peculiar odor and apparently bad taste that a baby will often refuse to drink.
+Most are soy-based and parent accounts sometimes report a peculiar odor and apparently bad taste of the formula leading some babies to refuse to drink it.

-Many pediatricians recommend soy formula or vegan baby formula only as a last resort for a baby with certain medical conditions or intractable milk allergy, which can typically be managed without resorting to soy formula.
-Some of these kinds of vegan formula, such as one using pea protein, are marketed as toddler milk and are not suitable for a baby under one year.
+Many pediatricians recommend soy formula or vegan baby formula only as a last resort for a baby with certain medical conditions or milk allergy, which can in certain cases be managed without resorting to soy formula.
+Importantly, some of these kinds of vegan formula, such as ones using pea protein, are marketed as toddler milk and are not suitable for a baby under one year.

-As a possible alternative, there are also a number of excellent cow's milk-based organic baby formulas on the European market, along with goat's milk formula, too.
-Although these aren't vegan, the European organic production standards are so high, so natural, humane and sustainable, that even vegan parents may want to consider them as the best food for their babies during the first year of life.
+As a possible alternative, there are also a number of excellent cow's milk-based organic baby formulas on the European market, along with goat's milk formula too.
+Although these aren't vegan, the European organic production standards are very high, natural, humane and sustainable, making them a popular choice even amongst vegan parents looking to give their baby the best food in their first year of life.

-Vegans consider breastfeeding to be generally acceptable and desirable.
+Most vegans consider breastfeeding to be generally acceptable and desirable.
 Only about 2 percent of all women fail to produce enough milk to sustain a baby.
-However, this number of new mothers unable to breastfeed increases considerably when such factors as maternal medications, maternal health and lifestyle factors are added in.
+However, this number of new mothers unable to breastfeed can increase when impacted by factors such as maternal medications, maternal health, and lifestyle factors.

 Vegan mothers, like all mothers, may find themselves unable to breastfeed their baby for a variety of different reasons.
 Sometimes, formula is necessary.
 Breastfeeding is generally said to be the best for your baby since it's nutritional values are fitted to the baby's needs.
 Formulas, on the other hand, need the addition of essential vitamins and minerals like vitamin D3 or iron.